Connect with us

 Going Down The Rabbit Hole

-Effective sales campaigns can transpire with the correct foundation of personalised customer data.
-Still, the process starts with delving deeper into understanding customers’ pains, which takes more knowledge of marketing psychology, i.e. going down the rabbit hole.
-Typically this process can be challenging and, therefore, frustrating at first, as it will provide more questions than answers and need some time before you get the information you need to move forward with your marketing campaigns to deliver sales leads.
-Therefore, your client’s expectations must align with your own to successfully get through this process.
+Typically, this process can be challenging and, therefore, frustrating at first, as it will provide more questions than answers and need some time before you get the information you need to move forward with your marketing campaigns to deliver sales leads.
+Therefore, your client’s expectations must align with your own to successfully complete this process.

-Commit to learning more about the customer and their triggers and share with your client how it works so they can be part of the buyer’s journey to a sale.
+Commit to learning more about the customer and their triggers, and share with your client how it works so they can be part of the buyer’s journey to a sale.

-When expert marketers can showcase this process in all its glory, they will secure a more profound commitment from their clients, relieving the pressure valve in needing to perform marketing miracles in unrealistic timeframes.
+When expert marketers can showcase this process in all its glory, they will secure a more profound commitment from their clients, relieving the pressure valve of needing to perform marketing miracles in unrealistic timeframes.

 Psychology Of The Brain In Marketing